 VW strikes 'dieselgate' compensation deal with German consumers

-German giant Volkswagen has struck a compensation deal with domestic consumer groups representing owners of cars caught up in its "dieselgate" emissions cheating scandal, a court said Friday "The consumer federation and Volkswagen have come to a comprehensive agreement," in a first-of-its-kind collective lawsuit brought by around 400,000 diesel car drivers, the Brunswick higher state court said, just weeks after talks between the two sides broke down in acrimony.
+Frankfurt am Main, Feb 28 (AFP) An important chapter in Volkswagen's years-long "dieselgate" emissions cheating saga appeared headed for a close Friday, as the German car giant agreed a compensation deal with domestic consumer groups VW and German consumer federation VZBV reached a "comprehensive agreement" in a first-of-its-kind collective lawsuit brought by around 400,000 diesel car drivers, the Brunswick higher state court said.

+The mass lawsuit is one of the biggest legal hangovers from VW's 2015 admission to fitting 11 million vehicles worldwide with software to make the engines appear less polluting in regulatory tests than in real driving conditions Consumer federation VZBV said it would reveal details of the agreement at a 1:00 pm (1200 GMT) press conference.

+Under German law, plaintiffs have a month to decide whether to accept the settlement offer after its approval by judges If fewer than 30 per cent of them reject the deal, it will go ahead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)